Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Autonomous Navigation with Optical Measurements

 where $\boldsymbol{R}_y \in \mathbb{R}^{m \times m}$ is the covariance of the residuals of the least-squares problem~\eqref{eq:opnav_leastsquares}, given by

 $\boldsymbol{R}_s$ is the covariance of the horizon measurements, approximated by

-$\sigma_{\mathrm{pix}}$ is the standard deviation of an observed horizon point in units of pixels~\cite{Christian2016}, and $\boldsymbol{J}_i$ is given by
+$\sigma_{\mathrm{pix}}$ is the standard deviation of an observed horizon point in units of pixels~\cite{ChristianRobinson2016}, and $\boldsymbol{J}_i$ is given by

-The measurement covariance expression~\eqref{eq:measnoisecov} is validated using a Monte-Carlo experiment.
-At a fixed range of \SI{70000}{km} from the Moon, each Monte-Carlo sample is computed as follows: \begin{enumerate} \item Generate random transformation matrix $\boldsymbol{T}^{\rm C}_{\rm P}$. \item Generate 100 limb pixel coordinates $\{u_i, v_i\}_{i=1}^{100}$ along the true limb of the body, located at equal angle intervals over a circular sector of $140^{\circ}$, perturbed by individually drawing a realization of $\sigma_{\rm pix}$
+The measurement covariance expression~\eqref{eq:measnoisecov} is validated using a Monte-Carlo experiment with the following steps: \begin{enumerate} \item Using a camera with fixed $\boldsymbol{\kappa}$, generate random position vector in camera frame, $\rbold_{\rm C}$, and random transformation matrix $\boldsymbol{T}^{\rm C}_{\rm P}$, corresponding to the attitude \textit{estimate} of the camera with respect to $\mathcal{F}_{\rm P}$. \item Generate 100 limb pixel coordinates $\{u_i, v_i\}_{i=1}^{100}$ along the true limb of the body, located at equal angle intervals over a circular sector of $140^{\circ}$, perturbed by individually drawing a realization of $\sigma_{\rm pix}$

 where $\delta u_i, \delta v_i \sim \mathcal{N}(0, \sigma_{\rm pix})$. \item Construct the attitude perturbation matrix $\delta \boldsymbol{T} \in \mathbb{R}^{3 \times 3}$ using the Rodrigues' rotation formula